ucsd-cse30-f17/pa4-public/README.md

 ```
     make vtest
 ```
-##### Here are some of the memory errors that you might see during this PA, which valgrind will help you catch:
+##### Here are some of the memory errors that you might see during this PA, which valgrind can help you catch:

 1. Memory allocated but not freed
 ![needs_to_free](https://raw.githubusercontent.com/ucsd-cse30-f17/pa4-support/master/valgrind1.png?token=AXdWtGOEsclwwWBQl-nxSkPliZIhI3Otks5aArYAwA%3D%3D)